Editing International

 • Scheduling

 Substantive and line editing.
-Expect abundant corrections and detailed comments on your pages.
-Substantive editing refers to analysis and constructive criticism about your execution of the elements of craft and style, and to the conventions of your writing genre.
+This kind of editing focuses on constructive criticism about your execution of the elements of craft and style, and how well your writing fits the conventions of your writing genre.
+Substantive editing is her forté for novels and for nonfiction books and book proposals.
 Line editing refers to correction of mistakes in spelling, grammar, punctuation, and format.
+Elizabeth does not do copyediting, the last editing prior to publication, but she is happy to refer writers to a colleague.

-Critical read-throughs of books.
-This service provides a professional assessment of your manuscript's strengths, weaknesses, and what changes need to be made before marketing.
-These findings are covered in an evaluation.
-The critical read-throughs do not include substantive comments or line editing on the pages.
-This service is a best match for published authors or for writers who have already revised after thorough editing and feedback.
+Critical feedback.
+This service provides a professional assessment of your manuscript's strengths and weaknesses, and addresses what revisions are needed before marketing or publication.
+This service is a best match for published authors or for experienced writers who have already revised many times.
+You may seek critical feedback on a partial or the whole book.

 Consulting and marketing assistance.
 You may be surprised how often getting a few questions answered can lift the fog and reveal a clear path forward.
-Elizabeth Lyon consults, via phone or e-mail, about the industry, marketing, literary agents, stumbling blocks in writing, and how to mesh the writer's needs with the demands of life.
-Often a one-hour session for $125 will save you months, even years, of unproductive directions or writing.
+Elizabeth Lyon will consult with you about your book, stumbling blocks or making decisions.
+She can advise you about marketing, literary agents, and self-publishing.
+Often a one-hour session for $125 will save you months, even years, of unproductive actions or writing.

 Evaluations.
-Comprehensive editing and evaluations of client manuscripts have become the trademark of Elizabeth Lyon and her associates.
-Evaluations are custom courses in craft and range from 15-40 pages (single-spaced) as needed.
-We also indicate where we think you are on the learning curve, from beginner to apprentice to a professional writer who is ready to publish.
+Comprehensive editing and detailed evaluations have become Elizabeth Lyon’s trademark.
+Evaluations are custom courses in craft and range from 15–40 pages (single-spaced) as needed.
+You’ll also learn where you are on the learning curve, from a beginner to an apprentice to a professional writer who is ready to publish.

-Policies.
-After e-mail or phone agreement, we request submission of your book's first 100 pages and a synopsis.
-(Critical read-throughs may range from a partial to the whole book.)
-The synopsis reveals your plan for the book and signals potential other problems regarding your conception of the whole book.
-There are several reasons why we prefer to limit our first editing work to a partial: Writers reveal nearly all of their strengths and weaknesses within the first 100 pages and then repeat them for the rest of the book.
-It is less costly for you and more time-saving for us to do substantive editing on a partial, write a comprehensive evaluation, and then ask you to revise your whole book based on this feedback.
-After you have revised, we can discuss your next best step.
+After an email or phone agreement, most writers are asked to send a first 100 pages and a synopsis (or table of contents or summaries for nonfiction).
+The synopsis reveals your plan for the book and may indicate other problems regarding your conception of the whole book.
+There are several reasons to limit first editing work to a partial: Writers reveal nearly all of their strengths and weaknesses within the first 100 pages and then repeat them for the rest of the book.
+It keeps your costs down for Elizabeth to do substantive editing on a partial, write a comprehensive evaluation, and then ask you to revise your whole book based on this feedback.
+After you have revised, we can discuss your next step forward.

 Nonfiction book proposals are a special type of manuscript.
-We edit these in their entirety, which means the the proposal including the first three sample chapters that are usually about 60 pages.
+Lyon edits these in their entirety, which means the proposal and the first three sample chapters that are usually about 60 pages.
 In some cases, it makes sense to edit the sample chapters prior to the proposal.
-As well, editing the whole book is sometimes best.
-We recommend that you read Nonfiction Book Proposals Anybody Can Write prior to arranging to submit a proposal.
+As well, editing the whole book is sometimes best prior to work on the proposal, especially for memoir.
+Elizabeth recommends Nonfiction Book Proposals Anybody Can Write prior to arranging to submit a proposal.

-Scheduling: A three-month backlog is not unusual, although consultations and shorter manuscripts can be worked in more quickly.
+Scheduling: A backlog is not unusual, although consultations and shorter manuscripts can be worked in more quickly.
 As soon as you decide to seek editing, contact Elizabeth and she will pencil in a soft commitment for you, and hold your "spot."
-She will send a contract for editing your manuscript prior to beginning the work.
+She will send an agreement for editing your manuscript prior to beginning the work.
 At that time you will be asked to pay a retainer of one half of the low end of the total estimated time.
-Credit cards, checks, and postal money orders are accepted. .
+She accepts checks, PayPal, and money orders.